 Dive into our latest webinar "Do Waivers Work?" with lawyer Aron Bookman.
 Learn what a waiver, release and indemnity is as opposed to informed consent.
-Learn what all of the clauses within those mean and if they're worth the paper they are written on.
+Learn what all of the clauses within those mean and if they're worth the paper they are

-SHORT HISTORY OF S.A.R.P.
+S.A.R.P.
+At a glance